 The Age of Discoveries, reincarnation and a sexy alien forge a unique story (by C. De Melo)

 A Stunning Paranormal Romance spanning 18th c.
 France to modern times (by C. De Melo)

 Don't deprive yourself of treats- eat them in moderation.

 Forbidden love, lies, and murder in 18th century England (by C. De Melo)

 2. I love fine wine.

+As a full time historical fiction author, most of my time is spent SITTING DOWN in front of a computer.
 My former job as a gastronomic tour guide put me in constant contact with delicious, tasty treats and wonderful Tuscan cuisine.
 I cook often and have contributed many food articles and recipes on Hub Pages.
 FOOD is an extremely important aspect of my life.
 The #1 question I get asked by people when they visit is:

 How do you stay so thin?

 Travelers and tourists seldom fail to notice that there are not many fat people in Europe.
 Despite all the incredible food that is available here, the obesity percentage is much lower than in other countries like the U.S. and U.K.

 People marvel at the fact that many Europeans stay fit and slim well into their 50's, 60's and 70's!